functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/conclusions.md

 Fluent APIs. [@Roth_2023]

-We briefly touched on the application of the probability monad to property based testing.
+The probability monad we developed, which is specialized to sampling data, is only one of many possibilities. @ERWIG_KOLLMANSBERGER_2006 show how discrete distributions can be dealt with exactly, in addition to the sampling approach we used. @kidd07:prob shows how the exact and sampling approaches can be factored into base monads and monad transformers.

-Statistical inference is another use of the probability monad.
-In this domain we build a probability model or stochastic model of some domain of interest, and then attempt to infer some values in that domain from observations.
-For example, we might have a map of the world and a model of the uncertainty in a robot's sensors, and attempt to estimate where the robot is located in the map based on this information and observations from its sensors. @scibior15:monads describes how the probability monad can be used to build a general system, called a probabilistic programming language, to tackle these tasks.
+@scibior15:monads describes how the probability monad can be used as the underlying abstraction on which a variety of different statistical inference algorithms can be defined.
+This is application of the idea of multiple interpretations that we have stressed throughout this book. @scibor18:modular expands on this idea, breaking down inference algorithms into reusable components.